 Only one two-seater sofa is included in the saloon, which helps to explain the extra space that has been found.
-But it's not just a sofa, it's a sofa bed, and a very comfortable one at that, without the need for any fussy in-fills.
-But if you cruise as a family of four, one sofa, however comfy, isn't going to cut it, so it's back to the those foldaway chairs in the lazarette:
+But it's not just a sofa, it's a sofa bed, and a very comfortable one at that, allowing a proper double berth to be made up without the need for any fussy in-fills.
+But if you cruise as a family of four, one sofa, however comfy, isn't going to cut it, so it's back to the those foldaway chairs in the lazarette.